-Level 1 valuations: Fair value measured using only Level 1 inputs i.e. unadjusted quoted prices in active markets for identical assets or liabilities at the measurement date
+Level 1 valuations: Fair value measured using only Level 1 inputs i.e. unadjusted quoted prices in active markets for identical assets or liabilities at the measurement date inputs for which market data are not available

-Level 2 valuations: Fair value measured using Level 2 inputs i.e. observable inputs which fail to meet Level 1, and not using significant unobservable inputs.
-Unobservable inputs are inputs for which market data are not available
+Fair value measured using Level 2 inputs i.e. observable inputs which fail to meet Level 2 valuations:

+Level 1, and not using significant unobservable inputs.
+Unobservable inputs are